matsest/bicep-registry-demo/1-registry/README.md

 For the first principal we're going to assign it the [AcrPush](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpush) role on the registry.
 For the second we're going to assign in the [AcrPull](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpull) role on the registry, in addition to [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) on the workload resource group.

-The credential with the push permissions we want to protect and limit to only the main branch being able to push new modules.
-For the other pull credential we allow other branches to use this to consume modules for build steps.

 1. Create service principals and role assignments

 ```powershell